Build on the content and analysis steps covered in the workshop

 # plot clustering results for new parameters

-## Remove ggplots and clean up environemnt
+## Remove ggplots and clean up environment

 rm(list=names(which(unlist(eapply(.GlobalEnv, is.ggplot)))));